by James Williams

-However, if you can adjust a few things and counter the pressure drop, only then it's possible to paint even with lower PSI and CFM rating.
+However, if you can adjust a few things and counter the pressure drop, only then it's possible to paint even with lower PSI and CFM ratings.
 I have mentioned one technique to follow for smaller compressor units in the previous section.

 To be able to get a smooth and evenly finished paint job on your car panel, you will need an air compressor with 12 CFM, at least.
 It will ensure a steady output to make sure the pressure doesn't drop and ruin the paintwork.

-An HVLP (high volume low pressure) sprayer gun can handle paint jobs on cars using 10 to 15 PSI without much hassle.
+An HVLP (high volume, low pressure) sprayer gun can handle paint jobs on cars using 10 to 15 PSI without much hassle.
 There is no need for higher PSI to be able to do so.
 CFM is something that is more important and needs to be higher than PSI for painting.

 Applying 3 to 4 layers of clear coat will be more than enough when it's about painting cars.
 You need to let each of these coats dry before attempting another layer.
-It takes roughly about an hour to cure properly, including applying time.
+It takes roughly an hour to cure properly, including applying time.

-If you are to buy a professional-grade air compressor for an automotive repair shop, this industrial grade compressor will bring great value for your money.
+If you are to buy a professional-grade air compressor for an automotive repair shop, this industrial-grade compressor will bring great value for your money.

 Hi, This is James from HomerDIY.
 I have great experience in writing about everything related to Pump and DIY tools.
 For the last few years, I am researching the different types of tools and sharing my opinion on this blog.